Wolfwalkers: The Shape of Oppression

 [The following essay contains MAJOR SPOILERS; YOU HAVE BEEN WARNED!]

 As complex and compelling as Robyn Goodefellowe, her father, and Mebh Óg MacTíre are, the town of Kilkenny is the most important character in Cartoon Saloon’s Wolfwalkers.
 It sits at the base of a hill, the straight lines and rigid symmetry of its architecture juxtaposed with the gentle curves and slopes of the untamed countryside.
 The viewer always sees it from a slightly overhead perspective, regardless of the camera angle—a visual design choice that evokes traditional woodcut art.
-And while it isn’t quite colorless, its palette is rather dull and drab compared to the lush, vibrant greenery of the surrounding countryside.
+And while it isn’t quite colorless, its palette is rather dull and drab compared to the lush, vibrant greenery of the surrounding woodland.

 It is, in short, the perfect symbol for the villainous Lord Protector’s desire for absolute control.